coredns/deployment/kubernetes/README.md

 # Kubernetes

-## Notice

-We are conducting a [survey](https://www.surveymonkey.com/r/SKZQSLK) to evaluate the adoption of CoreDNS as the DNS for Kubernetes's cluster.
+> **Notice**: We are conducting a [survey](https://www.surveymonkey.com/r/SKZQSLK) to evaluate the adoption of CoreDNS as the DNS for Kubernetes's cluster.
-If you are in such configuration, **please help us by [providing your feedback](https://www.surveymonkey.com/r/SKZQSLK)**
+> If you are in such configuration, **please help us by [providing your feedback](https://www.surveymonkey.com/r/SKZQSLK)**

-Thank you, we appreciate your collaboration here.
+> Thank you, we appreciate your collaboration here.